Karlakunta

-Karlakunta is a village in Rompicherla mandal, located in Guntur district of the Indian state of Andhra Pradesh.
+Karlakunta is a village in Rompicherla mandal, located in Palnadu district of the Indian state of Andhra Pradesh.

 Geography

-Karlakunta is located near the main route from Hyderabad-Addanki highway near Santhagudipadu, which is about 2 km away from the main highway, 55 km from Guntur, the administrative capital of its district, and 255 km from Hyderabad, the capital city of its state.
+Karlakunta is located near the main route from Hyderabad-Addanki highway near Santhagudipadu, which is about 2 km away from the main highway, 55 km from Palnadu district, the administrative capital of its district, and 255 km from Hyderabad, the capital city of its state.
 Karlkunta is surrounded by villages like Santhagudipadu, Rompicherla, Ramireddy palem, Buchibapannapalem and Muppala.